jcreigh/FRCture/docs/index.rst

 the `FIRST Robotics Competition <https://www.firstinspires.org/robotics/frc>`_ system.

 This is a *work in progress*.
-Please contact jcreigh@femtobit.org if needed.
+Report any suggestions or corrections on the `issues page <https://github.com/jcreigh/FRCture/issues>`_.

 .. toctree::
    :glob: